mfasman95/discordia/guides/GS_START_YOUR_BOT.md

 # Previous
-You should have gotten to this page after completing [Getting Started - Setup](gs_setup).
+You should have gotten to this page after completing [Getting Started - Setup Your Workspace](gs_setup_your_workspace).

-# Setting Up Your Bot
+# Starting Your Bot
 Open up `src/index.js` in your code editor of choice and add the following code.
 ```js
 // src/index.js //